2018 Conference Outline

 Securing Land Borders: Walls and Barriers Do They Work

-Moderator: David Aguilar, Partner, GSIS; Former Acting Commissioner, U.S. Border Patrol
+Moderator: David Aguilar, David Aguilar, Principal, GSIS; Former Acting Commissioner, U.S. Customs and Border Protection; Former Chief of the U.S. Border Patrol

 • Antti Hartikainen, Director General, Finnish Customs (Confirmed)